smartdevicelink/sdl_core_guides/docs/Developer Documentation/ResumeController/index.md

  * `ResumptionDataDB`

  `ResumptionData` does not contain active components : timers, reactions, callbacks, etc ...
- It behaves like data a storage.
+ It is responsible fo data storage.

 ### ResumptionDataProcessor